-5. order the defendant to take appropriate measures to ensure that the volume of water in Laguna Palcacocha is permanently reduced from its current level of 17.4 million m in accordance with the defendant's contribution to causation, which is to be determined by the court pursuant to Section 287 of the German Code of Civil Procedure (ZPO).
+5. order the defendant to take appropriate measures to ensure that the volume of water in Laguna Palcacocha is permanently reduced from its current level of 17.4 million m3 in accordance with the defendant's contribution to causation, which is to be determined by the court pursuant to § 287 ZPO.